Weakly maximal subgroups of branch groups: Definitions and preliminaries

-The other direction is Lemma 8.5 of \cite{MR2893544}. \end{proof} Finally, we record the following fact about centralizer of elements in a branch group. \begin{lemma} Let $G\leq\Aut(T)$ be a branch group with trivial branch kernel.
+The second assertion is Lemma 8.5 of~\cite{MR2893544}. \end{proof} Finally, we record the following fact about centralizer of elements in a branch group. \begin{lemma} Let $G\leq\Aut(T)$ be a branch group.
 For any $g\neq 1$ in $\Aut(T)$, the centralizer $C_G(g)$ has infinite index in $G$. \end{lemma} \begin{proof} Since $g$ is non-trivial, it moves a vertex $v$.
-Let $f$, $h$ be two distinct elements of $\Rist_G(v)$ and $w$ be a descendent of $v$ such that $f(w)\neq h(w)$.
+Since weakly branch groups do not have abelian rigid stabilizers~\cite[Lemma 4.2]{2020arXiv200608677L}, we can choose $f$ and $h$ two distinct elements of the derived subgroup $\Rist_G(v)'$ and $w$ a descendant of $v$ such that $f(w)\neq h(w)$.
 We have $gf(w)\neq gh(w)$ while $hg(w)=fg(w)=g(w)$, hence at most one of $f$ or $h$ belongs to $C_G(g)$.
-As a consequence, $C_G(g)$ contains no rigid stabilizers of levels and is of infinite index. \end{proof}
+As a consequence, $C_G(g)$ contains no derived subgroup of rigid stabilizers of levels and is of infinite index by~\cite[Proof of Theorem 4]{MR2893544}. \end{proof}